lbttim/SBZPortal/readme.md

-# 🪁 Kite — Advanced Drone Operations Platform
+# 🪁 SBZPortal — Advanced Drone Operations Platform

-**Kite** is a sophisticated web-based hub designed for the seamless management of **DJI drones** via the **DJI Cloud API**.
-Engineered for high-stakes professional environments—specifically **firefighting and emergency services**—Kite provides a secure, low-latency ecosystem for **real-time telemetry, mission command, and flight data intelligence**.
+**SBZPortal** is a sophisticated web-based hub designed for the seamless management of **DJI drones** via the **DJI Cloud API**.
+Engineered for high-stakes professional environments—specifically **firefighting and emergency services**—SBZPortal provides a secure, low-latency ecosystem for **real-time telemetry, mission command, and flight data intelligence**.

 ---